 Since a conservation easement should be customized to meet specific objectives for you and the conservation entity, the agreement should contain some flexibility to allow for desired future uses.
 Try to anticipate future uses that you or your heirs may want to allow on the property that are consistent with the conservation objectives for the property.
 For example, John Landowner currently has no plans to harvest or plant pines on his land, but he or his heirs may want to allow those types of activities in the future and this activity is consistent with the conservation objectives for the property.
-A conservation easement is forever so it is important to consider all desired future uses before finalizing the agreement.
+A conservation easement is forever, so it is important to consider as many desired future uses as possible before finalizing the agreement.

 It is also essential that the landowner carefully review the implications of the easement with legal and financial advisors before the final agreement.
-Also, bear in mind that your property will be subject to periodic visits by the conservation organization to verify compliance with the agreement.
+Also, bear in mind that your property will be subject to periodic visits (usually one scheduled visit per year) by the conservation organization to verify compliance with the agreement.